Blog>Expert Advice>12 Home hacks to cut your bills in 2025

 Lower your thermostat 1 degree C

-By reducing your thermostat by 1 degree celsius, say from 20 to 19 degrees C, you can save around £92 a year.
+By reducing your thermostat by 1 degree celsius, say from 20 to 19 degrees C, you could save around £92 a year.

 The cost to do so?
 Nothing.